m-lab/mlab-vis-api/README.md

 Since this is a python application, requirements need to be installed.
 There are 3 sets of requirements: Main application, testing environment and the git-hooks.
 Make sure you've initialized your local submodule.

 _Suggestion:_ Have a conda environment active before installing packages.
 If you do not have a conda environment setup, you may need to sudo install some of the requirements.
-This is a Python 2.* application.

-You can call `./test.sh production|staging|sandbox`.
-Note that you will need that same `cred.json` file available.
+You can call `KEY_FILE=<path to your cred.json file> ./test.sh production|staging|sandbox`.

+_Note_: The tests were written to data that is in production.
+We should probably refactor them to be slightly more generic.

 ## code